worldline-spain/T21LoggerSwift/README.md

 ## Version 1.0.0

+The T21LoggerSwift class is a simple wrapper class for the SwiftyBeaver public third party logger library.

 ### Add a context

 The logger wrapper provides an easy way to add a Context related String for the different logs.
 In the following example we are creating 3 different loggers: